New Minecraft Dungeons expansion takes the fight to the Endermen

-The latest in Minecraft Dungeons' paid expansions travels to The End, which is home to those creepy pole-like creatures the Endermen.
+The latest in Minecraft Dungeons' paid expansions travels to The End, home of those creepy pole-like creatures the Endermen.
 This isn't a diplomatic mission: You'll be slaughtering them of course, turning them into charming little voxel gibs, along with plenty of other new enemy types.

 This new expansion concludes the current story arc of Minecraft Dungeons, which has been centred around mopping up the mess left by the 'Orb of Dominance'.
 But that won't be the end of new Minecraft Dungeons content, because "there's plenty more to come" assures Mojang.